Code-at-LTH/code-at-lth.github.io/_events/2021-10-05-ncpc-intro.md

 timerange: "17:15 - 20:00"
 ---

 The Nordic Collegiate Programming Contest ([NCPC](https://nordic.icpc.io/ncpc2021/)) will take place the 9th of October.
-It is basically the Nordic championships in competitve programming for university teams.
+It is basically the Nordic championships in competitive programming for university teams.

 To prepare, we will host a beginner friendly introduction lecture followed by a practice competition the 5th of October.